 Take 1/3 of the spinach cheese mixture and form it into a long snake along the long edge of the pastry, leaving a 5cm gap at the bottom.
 Try and make sure that the filling is evenly spread.

 Roll the pastry up from the bottom into a long sausage.
-Coil the sausage, seam side down and place it into a 26-28cm greased cake tin.
-If you don’t have a cake tin big enough then you can just use a parchment lined baking sheet; the pie holds it’s shape by itself.
+Coil the sausage, seam side down and place it onto a lined baking sheet or into a 26-28cm greased cake tin.

 Repeat the steps above two more times, tucking the beginning of each coil into the end of the previous one to form one long spiral. *see post above for step by step photos*